 Twin Peaks is rotten.
-There is so much evil in the town – drugs, ultra violence, prostitution.
+There is so much evil in the town – drugs, ultra-violence, prostitution.
 Some of the Cops are crooked, into organised crime.
-You could say it’s always been there, but now its at an unbalanced level.
+You could say it’s always been there, but now it’s at an unbalanced level.
 What’s happening now makes Ben Horne’s old behaviour look like Gandhi.
 It feels like Twin Peaks itself is the hub, the point of where the darkness is pouring in and it is having a terrible effect on the townsfolk.
-I don’t think there is a single person in the town who is not effected by it.
+I don’t think there is a single person in the town who is not affected by it.
 It’s like a disease.
-Yes it’s been happening for a long time but now it’s an epidemic.
+Yes, it’s been happening for a long time but now it’s an epidemic.
 Even between the sweetest couple, Lucy & Andy, something is amiss, a feeling that at some point something traumatic happened to them, and they’ve never been the same again.

 Her story did not end when her life did.
 Her soul survives and that golden glow she brings is needed to bring the light back to Twin Peaks.
 To put the stars back in the sky.
 Laura is The One.